Memory tricks for Italian irregular verbs

 -

-Q: How many Italian irregular verbs are there?
+Q: How many Italian irregular verbs should I prioritize at the start?

-Q: Are irregular verbs harder to learn than regular verbs?
+Q: Are irregular verbs harder to memorize than regular verbs?